Character and Competance

 • Not leaving false impressions

-What Talking Straight is not -
+The "Counterfeit" to Talking Straight is -

 • Beating around the bush